-Characters act as a symphony.
-The hero sets the tone.
-The nemesis creates the threat, then each other character plays a role based on the genre requirement.
-The note each characters strikes supports the story but the dominant musical themes are determined by the hero and the nemesis.
+Characters create a symphony.
+The protagonist sets the tone.
+The nemesis creates the threat then each other character plays a role based on the genre requirements.

+The note each characters strikes supports the story but the dominant themes are determined by the protagonist and the nemesis.